White Sage Plant

 Selecting the Right Location for Planting White Sage

-Secondly, white sage prefers well-drained soil with a slightly alkaline pH ranging from 7.0 to 8.0.
-Before planting, assess the soil’s composition by conducting a soil test.
-If the soil is heavy clay or compacted, it is advisable to amend it with organic matter, such as compost or peat moss, to improve drainage and nutrient content.
+Soil Preference: White sage thrives in well-drained soil with a slightly alkaline pH of 7.0 to 8.0.
+Conduct a soil test before planting to assess its composition.
+If soil is heavy clay clay or compacted, amend it with organic matter like compost or peat moss to enhance drainage and nutrient levels.

 By carefully considering these factors, you can create an ideal environment for white sage to flourish.
 Once the perfect location has been selected, you can move on to preparing the soil and planting the seeds, taking the necessary steps to ensure successful cultivation.